Grapes

 • Dry whites - clean, mineral, medium-bodied, with floral and citrus notes

-• Semi-sweet whites - particularly in Lechkhumi (as Tvishi PDO) where natural sugar and acidity achieve perfect equilibrium
+• Semi-sweet whites - especially in Lechkhumi (Tvishi PDO), achieving perfect balance of sugar and acidity

 • Amber / qvevri wines - structured, with nut, honey, and tea-leaf tones

-• Sparkling wines - historically used in Soviet-era sparkling programs due to acidity and foam stability
+• Sparkling wines - historically used in Soviet-era sparkling programs for acidity and foam stability

 Taste profile

-• Palate: medium body, crisp acidity, subtle minerality, restrained alcohol
+• Palate: medium-bodied, crisp acidity, subtle minerality, restrained alcohol

 • Amber versions: hazelnut, dried apricot, chamomile, and honeyed undertones